iden3/go-rapidsnark/README.md

 A go wrapper for the RapidSNARK C++ library.

-# Get module
+To use this module you either need to have RapidSNARK library available on your build host or have one of the supported architectures to use vendored pre-built library for convenience use.

-## Build using pre-built vendored libraries.
+## Build using pre-built vendored RapidSNARK library.

-For few architectures, you can use pre-built vendored libraries.
-And just use this module without any externally built dependencies.
+For few architectures, pre-built vendored libraries are included.
+And just use this module without any externally built dependencies except standard C/C++ libraries.

 Supported architectures are:
 * MacOS x86_64